Low Sodium Jambalaya With Chicken and Shrimp Recipe

 Instructions

-• To the pot, add the olive oil and the onions.
+• To the pot, add the remaining tablespoon olive oil and the onions.
 Reduce the heat to medium, and let the onions simmer for 15 minutes until they begin to brown.
 Add the Worcestershire sauce and stir well.

 • To the onions, add in the chopped bell peppers and celery.
 Saute over medium heat for 7 to 8 minutes, until vegetables begin to soften.